Railway Main Workshop in Istvántelek (Budapest)

 Railway Main Workshop in Istvántelek was once one of the most important railway vehicle repair shops in Hungary.
-The main workshop in Istvántelek, Budapest IV. disctric (Újpest) is located in a part of the city district, occupying roughly half of the former.
+The main workshop in Istvántelek, Budapest IV. district (Újpest) is located in a part of the city district, occupying roughly half of the former.
 The former glory can only be imagined today, much of the halls have been demolished; what not, there the weeds proliferate.
 From the railway era, only the color of the motor car and the steam workshop remained.
 The Hungarian Railway History Park is located in the immediate vicinity of the area.
 Its steam locomotives are used to operate at this location.

 History

 From opening to dualism

 Today, it is a well-known fact from the history books that the Pest – Vác railway line was opened in 1846, and then the Pest – Szolnok route a year later, for which a maintenance station was built at the Nyugati railway station under the name Pesti Főműhely (Nyugati Főműhely) in 1847.

 With the rapid expansion of the railway, new, larger-capacity workshops would have been needed, so the site of the future main workshop was designated in Rákospalota, in the area owned by the National Hungarian Economic Association and for the most part by Count Sándor Károlyi.
 There was an area of adequate size here and it fell close to the Western Railway Station.

 This area was not unknown to the railway, as a square of 1430 was expropriated by MÁV as early as 1889 from the corner of the long plot at the Pest city border, so that a direct turn from Vác to Óbuda could be built.
 This arch was eroded during the construction of the main workshop, according to contemporary maps.

 In the sandy, loose subsoil, work began in 1901 after a lengthy expropriation process, followed by construction in 1902.
 The general layout plan for the main workshop was designed by the mechanical engineering department of the board.
 To make it easier for the workers to travel, a railway stop was built next to the construction site called “Palota-Újfalu”.

 In the first phase, the workers' dining room (Casino), the central office building, the gate next to the main building, and then a temporary bath were built, which were later retained in a similar role.

 The construction of the track network and workshop halls began in 1902, during which the car mechanic and the lathe workshop were built in the first year.
 At that time, the car repair shop was the largest building in Budapest with its 24,000 m2.